Meet the team

 • Monitors new technical developments in the automation of composite manufacturing to ensure CRC partners are fully informed of new technologies.

-• Delivering a new cohort of industry-ready Higher Degree by Research (HDR) students, to help transform industry.
+• Cultivating a new cohort of industry-ready Higher Degree by Research (HDR) graduates to help transform the Australian composites manufacturing landscape.

 Iain Walker